-- Since April, at least 27 state & local health leaders have "resigned, retired, or been fired" in 13 states. - In April & May, the Tri-County Health Department (in CO) was vandalized on 3 different occasions (i.e., broken windows, spray painting vulgarities, harassing notes). - As of May 9, the residence of Ohio's state health director was picketed on 3 occasions.
-On June 11, armed protestors surrounded the property, lending to her resignation that same day. - As of June 8, the health officer of Orange County (CA) resigned after public meeting and social media threats.
+- Since April, over 2 dozen state & local health leaders have "resigned, retired, or been fired" in multiple states. - In April & May, the Tri-County (CO) Health Department was vandalized on 3 different occasions (i.e., broken windows, spray painting vulgarities, harassing notes). - As of May 9, the residence of Ohio's state health director was picketed.
+On June 11, armed protestors surrounded the property, lending to her resignation that same day. - As of June 8, the health officer of Orange County (CA) resigned after public meeting and social media threats. - As of June 22, L.A.
+County's public health director received threats of being shot.